Nationals vs. Royals Player Props Betting Odds

 Thomas Stats

-- Thomas has 55 hits with eight doubles, a triple, seven home runs, 13 walks and 25 RBI.
+- Thomas has eight doubles, a triple, eight home runs, 14 walks and 26 RBI (56 total hits).
 He's also stolen four bases.

-- Thomas hopes to build on a 10-game hitting streak in this matchup.
-In his last 10 games he is hitting .366 with four doubles, three home runs, three walks and seven RBI.
+- Thomas has picked up at least one hit in 11 straight games.
+During his last 10 games he is hitting .310 with two doubles, four home runs, three walks and eight RBI.

 Thomas Recent Games